 - Supervised learning, where models are trained on labelled data sets that allow them to learn and become more accurate over time.
-A primary disadvantage with this approach is that the data has to be manually labelled – a time-consuming and expensive affair for large volume data.
+A primary disadvantage with this approach is that the data has to be manually labelled, which is a time-consuming and expensive affair for large volume data.

-- Unsupervised machine learning, where algorithmic programs look for patterns, trends, and connections in unlabelled data that people aren’t explicitly looking for.
+- Unsupervised machine learning, where algorithmic programs look for patterns, trends, and connections in unlabelled data that people are not explicitly looking for.
 A key disadvantage of this approach is that the application spectrum is limited.